rosette-proj/rosette-client/README.md

 ## Requirements

-You've gotta be running a properly configured instance of [rosette-server](https://github.com/rosette-proj/rosette-server), but otherwise there are no external requirements.
+You've gotta be running a properly configured instance of [rosette-server](https://github.com/rosette-proj/rosette-server) to communicate with, but otherwise there are no external requirements.

 ## Running Tests